USFWS/secas/_posts/2023-03-30-2023-America-the-Beautiful-Challenge-RFP-open.md

 - **Review Period:** July-November 2023
 - **Awards Announced:** November 2023

-Of course, if you'd prefer to wait to see if you're invited to submit a full proposal before reaching out to us, that's fine, too!
+Of course, if you'd prefer to wait to see if you're invited to submit a full proposal before reaching out, that's fine, too!
 You know where to find us.